 For further information, please visit the White & Case Coronavirus Resource Center.

 The COVID-19 pandemic has changed most governments' views on the strategic relevance of the domestic healthcare sectors across the globe.
 Although the European Commission, and also the German government, have re-emphasized the generally investment-friendly environment in the EU and Germany specifically, they and other governments are calling for more vigilance on foreign investments in key industries, and particularly foreign investors taking advantage of the pandemic and acquiring key healthcare assets.
-This alert explains what kind of healthcare transactions may be scrutinized by the German Federal Ministry for Economic Affairs and Energy (Bundesministerium für Wirtschaft und Energie) under the currently applicable legal framework in Germany.
-In addition, it discusses the planned changes in the German legislative framework, which are aimed at further strengthening foreign direct investment (FDI) control mechanisms.
+This Alert explains what kind of healthcare transactions may be scrutinized by the German Federal Ministry for Economic Affairs and Energy (Bundesministerium für Wirtschaft und Energie) under the already applicable legal framework in Germany.
+In addition, it discusses the newest as well as planned changes in the German legislative framework, which are aimed at further strengthening foreign direct investment (FDI) control mechanisms.

-As – due to the current pandemic - voices in the press demand that, for example, COVID-19 vaccines and testing capabilities must be treated as public good, it seems useful to recall which kind of healthcare sector investments the BMWi may scrutinize under to the current legal framework.
+As—due to the current pandemic—voices in the press demand that, for example, COVID-19 vaccines and testing capabilities must be treated as public good, it seems useful to recall which kind of healthcare sector investments the BMWi may scrutinize under the pre-existing legal framework.

 Pursuant to the German Foreign Trade and Payments Act (Außenwirtschaftsgesetz; AWG) and the German Foreign Trade and Payments Ordinance (Außenwirtschaftsverordnung; AWV), the German Federal Ministry for Economic Affairs and Energy (Bundesministerium für Wirtschaft und Energie; BMWi) is entitled to review any inbound transaction by foreign investors based outside the European Union (EU) or the European Free Trade Association (EFTA) under which they acquire, directly or indirectly, voting rights in a German entity, with a view to whether it poses a threat to the public order or security (öffentliche Ordnung oder Sicherheit) of the Federal Republic of Germany.